difference between male plants and female plants

 At this point, there may still be some uncertainties you might have regarding the sex of your plants.
 However, don’t be in a rush to make drastic decisions.

-Here’s another difference you may find between female and male plants:
+Here’s another difference you may find between male vs female plants:

 Male plants tend to appear a bit more gangly than females.
 They have greater inter-nodal spacing between themselves, may be tall, possess fewer fan leaves, and are narrow.
 Female plants, however, appear bushy and more compact.

 Deeply-seated within plants is an internal process that helps them detect the duration in which they can get uninterrupted darkness every day.
-As the days get shorter with longer nights, the male and female plants realize that winter is near and begin to bud as it gets to the end of its lifecycle in the wild.
+As the days get shorter with longer nights, the male and female plants realize that winter is near and begin to bud as they get to the end of their lifecycle in the wild.

-If you wish to achieve the above, you would need led grow lights.
+If you wish to achieve the above, you would need full-spectrum LED grow lights like Medicgrow Smart-8 and an indoor grow tent kit.
 With these lights, you can decide just how much light would get to your plants.
 You can also set different schedules, and your plants would require a minimum of 8-10 hours for better outcomes.

 The answer to the above question on the effect of light on your plant is simple.
 The light periods don't affect the genders in themselves; they help reveal the gender of the plants as time unfolds.